danhans42/nxflash/README.md

 ## Xplorer + Parallel Port

 Xflash supported dumping/flashing using a parallel port connection in conjunction with xkiller.
 This support has been left untouched in NXFLASH.
 I havent tested it as I dont have a windows machine running with a parallel port.
+The main point of the features I added is to try and get away from being tied to using a parallel port.
+I understand that serial isn't faster but when you can upload a ROM and flash it in a few minutes I really dont see a problem.

 ## Flashing from CD

 If you wish, you can build a bootable NXFLASH CD.
 The process for this is exactly the same as XFLASH.
-You will need to combine roms together using the romfile utility.This is included with xflash - see here to obtain an older version http://www.psxdev.net/forum/download/file.php?id=74
+You will need to combine roms together using the romfile utility.This is included with xflash - see here to obtain an older version of xflash that has romfile included : http://www.psxdev.net/forum/download/file.php?id=74

 ## Uploading/Flashing via Serial